imjasonh/tros/README.md

 Caveats
 -----

 * `tros` uses reflection, and as such is noticeably (~2.5x) slower for sorting than the idiomatic Go way.
 But for small-to-medium slices, the difference should be negligible.
-If performance is more important than speed, use the standard [`sort`](https://godoc.org/sort) package
+If performance is more important than convenience, use the standard [`sort`](https://godoc.org/sort) package

 ----------